techbench-sa/Participants-Guide/README.md

 When you first arrive at the Dhahran Techno-valelly company building, there will be a short check-in.
-You’ll receive a badge to denote yourself as a hacker, and important information for the day of the event. then we will move to the main Auditorium for the opening ceremoney (more info will be provieded) and then start hacking.
+You’ll receive a badge to denote yourself as a hacker, and important information for the day of the event. then we will move to the main auditorium for the opening ceremoney (more info will be provieded) and then we will start hacking.

 ### Opening Ceremony

 Once you’ve had some time to get settled, we’ll officially start the event with the opening ceremony.
-Techbench will present to you an overview of who they are, and our sponsors Aramco and ICS department will give talk brifly about themselves.
+Techbench will present  an overview of who they are, and our sponsors Aramco and ICS department will talk brifly about themselves.
 We’ll also go over the basic rules for the event, and provide an overview of the next 6 hours!

 ### Asking for Help

 If you got stuck at something or you need help, Please reach out to anyone wearing **TechBench** shirt.
-We are frindely and don't bite.
+We are friendly and we don't bite.

 ### Food